-- (1) All access openings in bulkheads of enclosed superstructures, and other structures through which water could enter and endanger the vessel, must be fitted with doors permanently attached to the bulkhead, framed and stiffened so that the whole structure is of equivalent strength to the unpierced structure, and weathertight when closed. - (2) The door must be secured by gaskets and clamping devices, or other equivalent means, which must be permanently attached to the bulkhead or to the doors themselves and capable of being operated from both sides of the bulkhead. - (3) Where there are deckhouses or superstructures within which there is access to below the deck level, the height of door sills must not be less than the height prescribed in Tables 2 to 5. - (4) One wheelhouse door, located in the aft or protected area of the wheelhouse, must be a sliding type on Class 3 vessels 12 m or more in measured length.
-For enclosed superstructures, the sliding door must be weathertight.
-The height of the door sill must not be less than the height prescribed in Tables 2 to 5. - (5) The design and construction of watertight and weathertight doors on the vessel must comply with one of the following standards that is applicable to the type and operations of the vessel: - (a) ISO 12216 2002-06 (E) Small craft Windows, portlights, hatches, deadlights and doors strength and watertightness requirements; - (b) ASTM F1069-19 Standard Specification for Doors, Watertight, Gastight/Airtight and Weathertight, Individually Dogged, for Marine Use; - (c) ISO 17940:2015 Ships and marine technology Hinged watertight doors; - (d) the rules of a Recognised Organisation covering watertight and weathertight doors; or - (e) for <12 m vessels: ABYC H-3 Exterior Windows, Windshields, Hatches, Doors, Port Lights, and Glazing Materials.
+- (1) All access openings in bulkheads of enclosed superstructures, and other structures through which water could enter and endanger the vessel, must be fitted with doors permanently attached to the bulkhead, framed and stiffened so that the whole structure is of equivalent strength to the unpierced structure, and weathertight when closed. - (2) The door must be secured by gaskets and clamping devices, or other equivalent means, which must be permanently attached to the bulkhead or to the doors themselves and must be capable of being operated from both sides of the bulkhead. - (3) Where there are deckhouses or superstructures within which there is access to below the deck level, the height of door sills must not be less than the height prescribed in Table 2 to Table 5 above the deck. - (4) The design and construction of watertight and weathertight doors on the vessel must comply with one of the following standards that is applicable to the type and operations of the vessel: - (a) ISO 12216 2002-06 (E) Small craft Windows, portlights, hatches, deadlights and doors strength and watertightness requirements; - (b) ASTM F1069-19 Standard Specification for Doors, Watertight, Gastight/Airtight and Weathertight, Individually Dogged, for Marine Use; - (c) ISO 17940:2015 Ships and marine technology Hinged watertight doors; - (d) the rules of a Recognised Organisation covering watertight and weathertight doors; or - (e) for <12 m vessels operating in operational areas D and E only: ABYC H-3 Exterior Windows, Windshields, Hatches, Doors, Port Lights, and Glazing Materials.

-$Note \, l$ NSCV Subsection C6B contains requirements for watertight doors and access and inspection penetrations.
+NOTE 1 NSCV Subsection C6B contains requirements for watertight doors and access and inspection penetrations.

-Note 2 International standards may be based on operational areas or operational conditions which differ to those contained in NSCV Part B. In these cases, the standard must be applied so that it is at least equivalent to the design environmental parameters in NSCV Part B.
+NOTE 2 International standards or rules of a Recognised Organisation may be based on operational areas or operational conditions which differ to those contained in NSCV Part B. In these cases, the standard must be applied so that it is at least equivalent to the design environmental parameters in NSCV Part B.

-(6) The doors must be assessed, installed and tested in accordance with Chapter 7.
+(5) The watertight and weathertight doors must be assessed, installed and tested in accordance with Chapter 7.